Nicholas Metropolis: After World War II

 After World War II, he returned to the faculty of the University of Chicago as an assistant professor.
 He came back to Los Alamos in 1948 to lead the group in the theoretical division that designed and built the MANIAC I computer in 1952 that was modeled on the IAS machine, and the MANIAC II in 1957.
 (John von Neumann thought this acronym too frivolous; Metropolis claims to have chosen the name "MANIAC" in the hope of stopping the rash of such acronyms for machine names, but may have instead further stimulated such use.)
 From 1957 to 1965 he was a full professor of physics at the University of Chicago and was the founding director of its Institute for Computer Research.
 In 1965 he returned to Los Alamos, where he was made a laboratory senior fellow in 1980.

 Metropolis's wartime Los Alamos National Laboratory badge photo.

 MANIAC project leader Nicholas Metropolis (standing) and the MANIAC’s chief engineer Jim Richardson in 1953.

 Paul Stein and Nicholas Metropolis play Los Alamos chess against the MANIAC, a simplified version of the game without bishops.
 The computer still needed about 20 minutes between moves.

 Monte Carlo method

 At Los Alamos in the late 1940s and early 1950s a group of researchers led by Metropolis, including John von Neumann and Stanislaw Ulam, developed the Monte Carlo method.
-This is a class of computational approaches that rely on repeated random sampling to compute their results, named in reference to Ulam's relative's love for the casinos of Monte Carlo.
+This is a class of computational approaches that rely on repeated random sampling to compute their results, named in reference to Ulam's relatives' love for the casinos of Monte Carlo.
 Metropolis was deeply involved in the very first use of the Monte Carlo method, rewiring the ENIAC computer to perform simulations of a nuclear core in 1948.
 In 1953 Metropolis was credited as a co-author of a paper entitled Equation of State Calculations by Fast Computing Machines.
 This landmark paper showed the first numerical simulations of a liquid and introduced a new Monte Carlo computational method for doing so.